Command & Conquer: Tiberian Sun: Development

 Tiberian Sun was announced after the release of the original Command & Conquer, with a trailer featured on its discs.
 After Virgin Interactive Entertainment was facing financial difficulties and was selling some of its assets, Electronic Arts acquired Westwood Studios in 1998 and published Tiberian Sun, and had no direct part in its development.
 Tiberian Sun's development was troubled before and after the acquisition, and was delayed numerous times - first for November 1998, then for spring 1999, then ultimately summer 1999.
-This resulted in a number of engine and gameplay features being omitted from the game, some of which were later included in Firestorm expansion pack, as well as numerous bugs which have not been fixed even after the patching period.
+This resulted in a number of engine and gameplay features being omitted from the game, some of which were later included in the Firestorm expansion pack, as well as numerous bugs which have not been fixed even after the patching period.

 Several images and references in the Tiberian Sun "rules" file indicate that more features were planned for the release.
 A former Westwood employee, Adam Isgreen, who was working for Petroglyph Games at the time, elaborated upon them in March and May 2007.
 Drop-pods were intended to be customizable for GDI before deployment.
 Lighting was intended to make a huge difference for day/night play, as units spotted by light posts/towers would be susceptible to enemy fire at greater ranges, and in turn would suffer a reduction in their own range ability.
 Westwood planned the Hunter/Seeker Droid option to support selection of target types, but ultimately the droid was made to attack at random.
 Developers also did not have enough time to finalize balanced differences in terrain types.